AWS Vs Azure Certifications Compared

 Here’s the quick decision playbook:

-If you’re starting from zero, begin with a quick win:
+If you’re starting from zero, begin with a easy place to start:

 Once you land your first cert, pair it with a Scrum Master certification if your team runs Agile.
 Add a CISSP certification study plan later if you’re aiming for cloud security management.
 This layered approach builds credibility fast without overwhelming your schedule.